sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 ## Add a 15 minute buffer between one hour bookings

-The simplest use case for buffered bookings is having one hour slots that are bookable at the top of the hour, and adding 15 minutes unbookable time after each slot.
+The simplest use case for buffered bookings is having one hour slots that are bookable at the top of the hour, and adding 15 minutes of unbookable time after each slot.
 To achieve that, we will use the booking's display time attribute.